 What is a motion?

-How do you bring a motion to the ACNM business meeting?
+How do you bring a motion to the ACNM Business Meeting?

 What does the parliamentarian do?

 The parliamentarian is a consultant brought in by ACNM to advise the President and other officers, committees, and members on matters of parliamentary procedure.
 The parliamentarian will be in attendance at the business meeting.

-Need Help writing a motion?
+Need help writing a motion?

 Are there rules for debate?

-- Authority: Robert’s Rules of Order Newly Revised govern the proceedings of the business meetings in all cases not covered by ACNM bylaws or these procedures.
+3) Authority: Robert’s Rules of Order Newly Revised govern the proceedings of the business meetings in all cases not covered by ACNM bylaws or these procedures.